 - Recurrent thoughts of death or suicide

-How the pandemic intensifies new moms’ woes
+How the pandemic intensifies new mothers’ woes

 This pandemic intensifies the stress of new mothers, causing them to feel more anxious and alone.
 The fact that they won’t be able to have or there's difficulty in getting postpartum checkups and appointments, attend a support group for new moms, go out to get fresh air, or even just to meet friends for a long overdue catch up - may make the depression worse.
 This feeling of isolation and loneliness and difficulty in getting help from outside greatly impacts their mental health.